MadibaLab/CPInspector/README.md

 # Installation
-Hotspots are physical locations where people can gain internet access through a Wi-Fi connection.
+Hotspots are physical locations where people can gain free internet access through a Wi-Fi connection.

-Currently, Hotspot application has primarily been written and tested on windows 7 and windows 10 machines.
+Currently, CPInspector application has primarily been written and tested on windows 7/8/10 Window machines.